phil-work/Documentation/SMTPeter/en/dmarc-deployment.md

 of DKIM and SPF.

 To understand DMARC, one must realize that new features in email are always
 _optional_.
-Email has been around for ages, and new technologies may not break existing email software.
+Email has been around for ages, and new technologies must not break existing email software.
 This means that even though DKIM and SPF were invented to make email more secure, it still is perfectly legal to send emails _without_ DKIM signatures and to send email from servers